hpn33/landlearn/README.md

 # landlearn

-- description - about app goal ( flow - plans - goals)
+this is a tools for learning language words

+the concept:
+you can learn word means from contents ( that you self add ).

+app make some job to easy you learn.
+like:
--
+- underestand of content

-import your .srt file (subtitle) to this app and know the word in file you check the word that you know and you can learn other word

-later you add another file, can see how many percentage of word know and how many not know

-can import content by other way .srt file is a goal for now
+- tip knowlage level of words on the content text view

+after stury on each content and adding new content you can see the new words ( that you not underestand ).